MacsiDigital/laravel-api-client/README.md

 	protected $loadRaw = false;
 ```

-There may be times where you want some autoloading but not allow, in this case you can set any models that should not autoload by setting them like so:-
+There may be times where you want some autoloading but not allow all connected models to autoload, in this case you can set any models that should not autoload by setting them like so:-

 ```php
 	protected $dontAutoloadRelation = ['Address'];